LevelUpMarketers/tta-management-plugin/docs/EventCheckInAdmin.md

 opening and closing text saved on the Communication Templates tab, and sends the personalized message via AJAX without leaving the check-in screen.

+Each broadcast is logged under **Email History** on the Communications page so administrators can audit which hosts sent updates and who received them.
+The textarea requires a substantive message—at least 20 characters once whitespace is collapsed—before the **Send Email** button becomes active, helping prevent accidental blank or partial messages.

 On screens 1199px wide or narrower, the events table converts into stacked cards for easier mobile use.
 Each event row becomes a full-width block with labels for its fields, and tapping the block reveals the attendee list just like